Updated on May 9, 2023 by Julie McCool

 Fountainhead to Bull Run Marina Hike

-Our southeastern segment of the Bull Run Occoquan Trail weaves through the woods, climbing up and down ridges, occasionally following the edge of the Occoquan Reservoir.
-It's six-and-a-half miles (one way) from Fountainhead to Bull Run Marina, but there are helpful parking areas that allow you to break the hike into two-mile segments if you choose.
+Our southeastern segment of the Bull Run Occoquan Trail weaves through the woods, climbs up and down ridges, and occasionally follows the edge of the Occoquan Reservoir.
+It's six-and-a-half miles (one way) from Fountainhead to Bull Run Marina.
+Fortunately, there are public parking areas that allow you to break the hike into two-mile segments if you choose.

-While the trail is well marked and easy to follow thanks to the maintenance efforts of PATC, the frequent, steep hills will give you a workout and may not be a good fit for very young children.
-There are several stream crossings and waterside areas that will be muddy or flooded after heavy rains or snowmelt.
+Thanks to the maintenance efforts of PATC the trail is well marked and easy to follow.
+Frequent, steep hills will give you a workout and may not be a good fit for very young children.
+Expect muddy sections at stream crossings and waterside areas after heavy rains or snowmelt.

-The trail begins at the main Fountainhead Regional Park parking lot on the right, near the mini-golf and restrooms (closed in the off season).
-Just after you begin your hike, stop at the Davis Lewis Cemetery on the left, to see several grave markers from the 1800s and early 1900s, and some beautiful old cedars and boxwoods.
+The trail begins at the main Fountainhead Regional Park parking lot on the right, near the mini-golf and restrooms.
+Near the start of the hike, stop at the Davis Lewis Cemetery on your left.
+Here you will see several grave markers from the 1800s and early 1900s, and some beautiful old cedars and boxwoods.

-The remaining four miles to the Bull Run Marina continue through the forest and along the reservoir.
-There are several stream crossings, with wooden bridges over the larger streams, though one bridge was washed out.
-A series of rocks made the stream passable, but it would be difficult to make it across dry with higher water levels.
+The remaining four miles to the Bull Run Marina continue through the forest and near the reservoir.
+There are several stream crossings, with wooden bridges over the larger streams.
+Bridges sometimes wash out after heavy rains, so check the park website for alerts on closures and detours.

 History on the Fountainhead to Bull Run Marina Hike